johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 Then open the produced text file and scroll to the bottom.
 Copy the last 64 lines of the file, and paste them at the beginning of your source code file, right after the lines at the top with compiler directives.
 As an alternative, you can put them in a separate file which you `Include` in your main source code file.
 Also, make sure you have the line `Constant CUSTOM_ABBREVIATIONS;` in your source, before including globals.h, or your new abbreviations won't be used.

 To get even better abbreviations, you can use Hugo Labrande's Python script, available at https://github.com/hlabrand/retro-scripts .
+This script isn't very user-friendly at the moment, but the author intends to remedy this situation in the near future.

 Using Inform's mechanism to find the best abbreviations can typically make the story file about 10% smaller.
 Using Labrande's script can increase that by about 1%, so if you managed to save 10% with Inform's abbreviations you can save ~11% with Labrande's abbreviations.